Jonathan-D-a-v-i-d/Windows_Manipulation/README.md

 languages with their rich libraries like Python, Node JS, Go, etc.

 # What does it consist of?
-Essentially, this repo uses C# and type assemblies to create .Net classes where we then inject in Powershell.
+Essentially, this repo uses C# and type assemblies to create .Net classes which we then use in Powershell Cmdlets.
 More specifically, I create easily readable/usable Cmdlets using these obscure low level references so that the end user can benefit through easy implementation.
 In other words, I want basic PowerShell users to have fun with this.
+* - Get-MouseCoordinates
+* - Click-MouseLeft
+* - Click-MouseRight
+* - DoubleClick-Mouse
+* - Send-Key
+* - Copy-Text